Dinamarcus/contact-book/README.md

 # Contact Book 📗
 This project is a simple Full Stack app for managing your contacts.
-It contains an API developed with Node.js and PostgreSQL and a frontend developed in Angular using Nebular which is deployed using Nginx.
+It contains an API developed with Node.js and PostgreSQL and a frontend developed in Angular using Material UI which is deployed using Nginx.
 The whole app can be deployed using Docker (especially Docker compose).
 ## Goal of the project
 The main goal of this project is to show how:
 - Docker compose works
 - Node.js and PostgreSQL can be used to store and retrieve data
-- Angular can be used along with the UI Kit Nebular
+- Angular can be used along with the Material UI Kit
 - an Angular app can be deployed using Nginx

 ## Getting Started 🚀